-- 1) A student found in violation of the Board's prohibition of tobacco shall lose eligibility for the next two consecutive interscholastic contests or two weeks of the season in which the student is a participant, whichever is greater.
-If the student agrees to participate in a tobacco education program approved by the school administration, the penalty shall be reduced by a minimum of one week suspension during the season. - 2) An out-of-season violation will result in the suspension being served after cuts are made into the student's next sports season. - 3) The student forfeits his/her privilege to any leadership position for one calendar year (365 days).

-B. Second offense:

-- 1) A second violation will result in the removal from participation in all athletic activities for at least the remainder of that sport's season. - 2) The student forfeits his/her privilege to any leadership positions for the remainder of their school career.

-C. Third offense:

-1) A third violation of the Board's prohibition on tobacco will result in the removal from participation in all athletic activities for at least one calendar year (365 days).

-D. Fourth offense:

-1) A fourth violation of the Board's prohibition on tobacco will result in the removal from participation in all athletic activities for the remainder of their school career.

-A. First offense:

-- 1) Student will be suspended from participation for 20% of that sport's maximum allowable regular season contests. - 2) May reduce suspension consequence to 10% of the maximum allowable regular season contests by completing an Educational Diversion Program. - 3) Must attend all practices/team required activities during the suspension if the coach allows.
+1) A stall at from the civitation of the Decody and hit the soft the second of the 1) A student found in violation of the Board's prohibition of tobacco shall lose eligibility for the next two consecutive interscholastic contests or two weeks of the season in which the student is a participant, whichever is greater.
+If the student agrees to participate in a tobacco education program approved by the school administration, the penalty shall be reduced by a minimum of one week suspension during the season.
+2) An out-of-season violation will result in the suspension being served after cuts are made into the student's next sports season.
+3) The student forfeits his/her privilege to any leadership position for one calendar year (365 days).
+B. Second offense: 1) A second violation will result in the removal from participation in all athletic activities for at least the remainder of that sport's season.
+2) The student forfeits his/her privilege to any leadership positions for the remainder of their school career.
+C. Third offense: 1) A third violation of the Board's prohibition on tobacco will result in the removal from participation in all athletic activities for at least one calendar vear (365 days).
+D. Fourth offense: 1) A fourth violation of the Board's prohibition on tobacco will result in the removal from participation in all athletic activities for the remainder of their school career.
+A. First offense: 1) Student will be suspended from participation for 20% of that sport's maximum allowable regular season contests.
+2) May reduce suspension consequence to 10% of the maximum allowable regular season contests by completing an Educational Diversion Program.
+3) Must attend all practices/team required activities during the suspension if the coach allows.